-If you have suffered an injury after being struck by a branch or tree you should contact YouClaim to discover whether you’re entitled to compensation.
-If so, we’ll provide guidance, support and professional opinion at every step of the way whilst we strive to achieve the optimum result for your circumstances.
+If you have suffered an injury as a result of being struck by a falling branch or tree and the accident could have been avoided, you will be able to make a claim for compensation.
+At YouClaim, we’ll provide expert legal guidance, support and professional opinion every step of the way, striving to achieve the best possible result for you.

 To speak to a solicitor about an incident involving a tree or branch, call us now on 0800 10 757 95, fill in our online enquiry form or chat to us directly using our e-chat function.

 Click on an option below to navigate this page:

 Although these kinds of accidents may seem entirely accidental and difficult to foresee, risk assessments should be in place to predict any possible danger.
 Failure to carry out checks on trees near public paths could pose a risk to the public.
 Serious cases of accidents involving trees have resulted in severe injuries that have often prevented people from returning to work or even requiring long-term care and support.

 If enough care has not been shown to prevent risks and an accident has followed, anyone affected can ask a solicitor to proceed with a claim.

 Responsibility lies with different individuals and organisations depending on where the accident took place.
 If it happened in a public park, on private land or in a shared space, the manager may be liable for ensuring trees are safe and in good condition.
 If the land is council-owned, the local government most likely has the responsibility of maintaining the trees for the safety of all residents.
 If they’ve not upheld this responsibility and you were injured by a falling tree or branch, you will be entitled to make a claim.